jackyoh/ohara-docs/content/en/docs/master/setting_definition.md

 * ZOOKEEPER_CLUSTER
 * BROKER_CLUSTER
 * WORKER_CLUSTER
-* FILE,
+* FILE
 * VOLUME

 {{% alert hint %}}
-For each reference value, it may has different type and will produce different behavior.
+For each reference value, it may have different type and will produce different behavior.
 {{% /alert %}}